influitive/influitive-crafters/_posts/2015-11-03-web-scraping-and-apis2.md

           .attr("class", "x axis")
           .attr("transform", "translate(0," + (h - yPadding) + ")")
           .call(xAxis);

 //Calls the y axis and groups all its labels under a svg group ('g') element
       svg.append("g")
           .attr("class", "y axis")
           .call(yAxis);
   }
 ```
-The update function will get triggered everytime the user clicks on a radio button.
-Its main responsability will be to dynamically update the rectangles, axis and scales to accomodate for changes in the ```dataSet```.
+The update function will get triggered every time the user clicks on a radio button.
+Its main responsibility will be to dynamically update the rectangles, axis and scales to account for changes in the ```dataSet```.

 ```javascript
 function update(dataSet) {